rgambord/c99-doc/doc/sections/6/10/3/5/index.rst

 .. _9899_6.10.3.5p5:

+.. container:: snum

+   :ref:`5 <9899_6.10.3.5p5>`

-:ref:`5 <9899_6.10.3.5p5>` EXAMPLE 3 To illustrate the rules for redefinition and reexamination, the sequence
+EXAMPLE 3 To illustrate the rules for redefinition and reexamination, the sequence

 ::